Christy Pym: Peterborough United

 Pym joined League One club Peterborough United on a free transfer on 29 May 2019, signing a three-year contract.

 Pym signed for League Two club Stevenage on loan on 27 December 2021, effective from 3 January 2022, for the remainder of the 2021–22 season.
 The move meant Pym would be reunited with manager Paul Tisdale.

 On 12 July 2022, Pym signed for Mansfield Town on a season-long loan.

+Mansfield Town

+On 11 July 2023, Pym joined Mansfield Town for an undisclosed fee, signing a two-year contract.

+Grimsby Town

+On 9 July 2025, Pym signed for League Two side Grimsby Town on a two-year deal.

 International career

+Born in England, Pym qualifies to play for Northern Ireland through his Belfast-born grandmother, and he is also eligible to play for the Republic of Ireland.

 On 28 August 2014, Pym received his first call-up to the England under-20 team for a friendly match against Romania.

-Pym is also eligible for the Republic of Ireland.
+On 8 October 2024, Pym received his first call-up to the Northern Ireland national team for UEFA Nations League matches against Belarus and Bulgaria.